Mariamadeola17/Mariamportfolio/README.md

 **Statistical Analysis for market value of housing units**

+All p-values are below .05, indicating that all coefficients are statistically significant.

 When the housing unit is in the Northeast region of the country, then the market value tends to be lower by 13.50% as compared to a similar housing unit being in the West region, all other variables being kept at the same level.

 [Read More](assets/HOUSING-2013-3.xlsx)

+<a href="https://drive.google.com/drive/folders/1KcaHQV1X3DT3bhZ9MD3k5Nsrw1GNYLFW">My Certificates</a>

 ## CONTACT DETAILS